Blynx03/silya/README.md

 - Payment page with options for credit card or PayPal payment.
 - Form for credit card details and summary of the transaction.
 - Smooth navigation between pages for a user-friendly experience.
+- Responsive design for a seamless user experience across devices.

 ## Pages